25prabhu10/notes/docs/Concepts/Algorithms.md

    ```

 When a recursive function is written, we need to tell it to stop recursing.
-That’s why _every recursive function has two parts: the base case, and the recursive case_.
+That's why _every recursive function has two parts: the base case, and the recursive case_.

 - The recursive case is when the function calls itself.
-- The base case is when the function doesn’t call itself (stop).
+- The base case is when the function doesn't call itself (stop).

 Recursive functions use the _call stack_ to keep track of function calls and function related variables.